What would it take to build a Pharma today?

 [2] Quickly for bio can sound generous for tech (7 - 10 years)

 [3] Because I am hard-wired to include caveats ;) I’d like to say: I do not believe this is the only or the best way to build a biotech or Pharma.
 Biotechs engaged in early research or bravely pioneering new technologies are every bit as important and worth doing.
-However, in the context of considering how to make biotechs into larger companies (which in the long run, is equally quite important for a healthy drug translation ecosystem), this is the approach that is both, underdiscussed and makes most sense to me.
+However, in the context of considering how to make biotechs into larger companies (which in the long run, is equally quite important for a healthy drug translation ecosystem), this is an approach that is both, under-discussed and makes most sense to me.
 Which naturally made me want to write about it.

 [4] After all, biotech was originally defined as ‘the use of cells/living organisms for products’